Servings : Serves 4-6

 Heat the oil and 2 tbsp. of butter in a pan.
 Add the onions and fry until translucent, then add your ginger and garlic.
 Fry together until they release their aroma, then add the diced carrots and fry them for about 3 minutes.

 We start with the carrots because they take the longest to get done.
 Now add the peas and fry them for another 3 minutes or so.
 Then add your mince and chopped green chillies and stir fry until the mince starts to brown and has a good colour.
 Add the sweet corn followed by the tomato paste and sprinkle the cumin powder and coriander powder.
-Let this cook for about 5 minutes, then sprinkle the white flour so that it absorbs any extra moisture in the mixture.
+Let this cook for about 5 minutes, then sprinkle the tablespoon of flour so that it absorbs any extra moisture in the mixture.

 Cook for a few more minutes until you find that the mixture has thickened nicely, then add your coriander leaves and switch off.

 Peel and cube the potatoes, then boil them in some salted water until soft.
 Drain and add 2 tbsp. butter and 2 tbsp. milk, then mash them whilst they are hot.
 Adjust salt accordingly.
 I like to add chilli powder and/or chilli flakes in the potatoes because we like our food spicy, but you can leave those out if you want it less spicy.

 Take a pyrex or baking dish, butter it nicely and pour your mince mixture first.
 Flatten it and make sure the layer is even.

 Then add your mashed potato on top.
 Be careful not to squish the mashed potatoes down, this will displace the mixture underneath and make the pie look untidy.
 Just try and gently place your mashed potatoes all over and you can use a fork to push and adjust it.